Free Summer Days Out

 Park at either the Cow and Calf Rocks (free - What 3 Words Location: expel.crop.tango ), or Darwin Gardens (also free - W3W mouths.craftsmen.securing), or White Wells (also free… see were I’m going here… W3W kennels.indoor.crackling) or Hebers Gill (guess what?….
 ALSO FREE!
 W3W younger.opinion.reconnect) and go EXPLORE!

 We have LOADS of Ilkley Moor walks to check out!
-Take your duck food to Ilkley Tarn and feed the ducks, or head up to White Wells to check out the ancient spa, maybe even take a dunk! (charitable donations are welcome, but no you can’t get your nails done…).
+Take your duck food to Ilkley Tarn and feed the ducks, or head up to White Wells to check out the ancient spa, maybe even take a dunk! (for the price of a cup of tea, but no you can’t get your nails done…).
 Paddle in the waterfall (what 3 words rumbles.barmaid.overheard), take in the Cow and Calf Rocks, check out the neolithic carved rocks (check out our Hebers Gill walk for a great one) or go on a dinosaur hunt (also Hebers Gill).
 There is so much to do on’t Moor!

 (Just don’t take your BBQ, because they ain’t alllowed!)